-Koefod’s protagonists include a brilliant, but troubled detective and an obsessed, fashionable social worker; a con artist; a dorky 1970’s era young woman; a “lost” 16 year-old girl; the “world’s least magical girl,” and the unlikely crepe.
+Koefod’s protagonists include a brilliant, but troubled detective and an obsessed, fashionable social worker; a con artist; a dorky 1970s era young woman; a “lost” 16 year-old girl; and the unlikely crepe.

-Whether you like mystery, literary fiction, big cheesy novels, or something else, Susan Koefod has books for you.
-Interested in her other works, check the Publications tab.
+Whether you like mystery, literary fiction, or something else, Susan Koefod has books for you.
+Interested in her other works?
+Check the Publications tab.

 What if everyone acted as if you had never existed?